Low-energy phonons in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ and their possible interaction with electrons measured by inelastic neutron scattering: Discussion and Conclusions

+To conclude, we showed that the observed linewidth enhancement near the CDW ordering wavevector is not related to electronic degrees of freedom, but more likely originates from an extra low-lying acoustic phonon branch emanating from a nearby superlattice modulation reflection with wavevector Q=(2.1,0.1,$\pm$1).
+We also found that electron-phonon coupling to LA phonons expected from conventional theory should be limited to phonons near the zone center by branch anticrossings.
+This would lead to forward scattering of electrons by these phonons, which is very weakly beneficial for d-wave pairing.
+An acoustic phonon-based mechanism for the low-energy electronic dispersion kinks may be consistent with our results if an explanation for the previously reported doping-dependence of the kinks is found.

-A.M. and D.R. were supported by the DOE, Office of Basic Energy Sciences, Office of Science, under Contract No. DE-SC0006939.
+A.M.M. and D.R. were supported by the DOE, Office of Basic Energy Sciences, Office of Science, under Contract No. DE-SC0006939.
 G. G. was supported by the Office of Basic Energy Sciences (BES), Division of Materials Sciences and Engineering, U.S. Department of Energy (DOE), under Contract No. DE-SC0112704.
 A portion of this research used resources at the High Flux Isotope Reactor, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.
+A portion of this work is based upon experiments performed at the TRISP instrument operated by MPG at the Forschungs-Neutronenquelle Heinz Maier-Leibnitz (FRM II), Garching, Germany. \foreach \x in {1,...,6} {